ormeiry/The-Way-I-See-JavaScript/data-types/object.md

 // output: [["keyOne", "I am a string!"], ["keyTwo", false], ["keyThree", 20]]
 ```

-Another way of looping over the keys of an object is by using **for...in**. let's look at an example:
+Another way of looping over the keys of an object is by using **for...in**. let's take a look at an example:

 ```js
 const greatObj = {